junxit/us-congress-bills-115/metadata.md

 - 2017-02-13 — Placed on the House Calendar, Calendar No. 11.
 - 2017-02-13 — The House Committee on Rules reported an original measure, H. Rept.
 115-11, by Mr. Byrne.
 - 2017-02-13 — The House Committee on Rules reported an original measure, H. Rept.
 115-11, by Mr. Byrne.
+- 2017-02-14 — Considered as privileged matter. (consideration: CR H1139-1145)
+- 2017-02-14 — Considered as unfinished business. (consideration: CR H1152-1154)
+- 2017-02-14 — DEBATE - The House proceeded with one hour of debate on H. Res.
+116.
+- 2017-02-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-02-14 — On agreeing to the resolution Agreed to by recorded vote: 227 - 188 (Roll no. 91). (text: CR H1139)
+- 2017-02-14 — On ordering the previous question Agreed to by the Yeas and Nays: 227 - 188 (Roll no. 90). (consideration: CR H1152-1154)
+- 2017-02-14 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+116, the Chair put the question on ordering the previous question and by voice vote announced that the ayes had prevailed.
+Mr. McGovern demanded the yeas and nays, and the Chair postponed further proceedings on ordering the previous question until later in the legislative day.
+- 2017-02-14 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 227 - 188 (Roll no. 91).(text: CR H1139)